top of page

 • BC Indigenous culture relies heavily on a close connection with the forest for wellbeing.
 Connect with local First Peoples and invite an

-Owl - stump sleuths.png
+Owl - stump is a home to animals

 elder or other member to share their stories of your local community and its history with students.